NTNcs631/NTN/README.md

 7. [ ] Yields 400 for unknown requests (should be not-implemented).

 8. [x] By default only binds on IPv4.
-(Fixed in patch Dec6/2013).
+[Fixed in patch Dec6/2013].

-9. [ ] Magic numbers on request status code define.
+9. [x] Magic numbers on request status code define.
+[Fixed in net.h v1.06, http.c v1.03]

-10. [ ] Memory mapping error for "Get / HTTP/1.0".
+10. [x] Memory mapping error for "Get / HTTP/1.0".
+[Fixed in patch Dec6/2013]

+11. [ ] Always 522 Timeout while dealing requests from web browser.